kammitama5/kammitama5.github.io/_posts/2018-5-15-Tuesday-May-15th.md

 - It's Day two of Google Summer of Code and RustReach.
 I'm at home today, so I started around 9am and was able to get some code pushed up and a pull request in and get the code merged.
 I feel really great and am excited to get the next project to work on.
+- It looks like I'll be splitting a constructor into two parts.
+I got it to work, but will probably submit that later this evening.
 - In the middle of that, I'm also working through the Rust book.
 I'm currently on Chapter 2, and headed towards Chapter 3.
   So far, so good.
 I'm probably going to try a little Rust project this week.
 - I have to find some time to work on my Ada project.
 The good thing about being at home is that I don't spend time commuting.